fratambot/api-template/README.md

 # Docker

-## Build
-Use `make build` to build the image

-## Run
+## Usage

-Use `make start` to run the service on http://localhost
+Use `make start` to run the service on http://localhost:8080

-You can find the FastApi UI under http://localhost/docs
+You can find the FastApi UI under http://localhost:8080/docs

+Use `make stop` to stop the service